 - At the centre of all we do are the individual students and their family/ carers.
 We support and involve the student and their family/carers to support the learner and work together to ensure that they are safe, happy and making the progress that they should in school both socially and academically. - All staff will take responsibility for the identification, teaching and inclusion of students with S.E.N.D as an integral part of raising standards, with an emphasis on personalisation, to meet individual needs.
+This will be guided through individual passports outlining needs and adaptations.
 Teaching and support staff are responsible for raising concerns or referrals through internal processes. - In line with the whole school KLAS policy which combines high quality teaching with an ambitious knowledge rich curriculum, Teachers and support staff work together to scaffold the challenging curriculum so that all students can access it and make good progress. - Where students require additional support their needs will be assessed through rigorous data analysis and specific assessment.
 They will receive support through in class TA work or through 1:1 or group intervention.
 Outside agencies will be consulted when necessary. - All students will be identified through both partnership with parents and outside agencies in line with the S.E.N.D Code of Practice 2014.